 The even more difficult "Hapworth 16, 1924" was the last straw for readers and critics—and for Salinger.
 After the negative reaction, plans to reprint it were scrapped several times and it remains unpublished in book form.

 Given the trajectory of his published work, it might be guessed that Salinger's private scribblings in the last five decades of his life descended further into self-referential, internal monologuing about the improbable Glass family and mysticism.
 Or not.
 We may never know.
-Since Salinger's death, there have been rumblings of all his works being released but so far only a few old stories have surfaced.
+Since Salinger's death, rumblings of all his works being released have been heard but so far only a few old stories have surfaced.

 So, an assessment of Salinger's impact comes down to one profoundly trend-setting novel and a handful of striking stories.
 For those alone, produced when he was a young man, Salinger is considered a major literary figure of the modern era.
 That slight oeuvre changed the course of American writing for a post-war generation as radically as had Ernest Hemingway's more numerous novels and stories for the previous post-war generation.